joeotiza/Radio-Stream-Monitor/README.md

 This Python program monitors streaming websites for downtime and sends WhatsApp text notifications when a site is inaccessible.
 Additionally, it sends periodic alerts at 8 AM, noon, and 4 PM to confirm that the monitoring program is still running.

+This script will run indefinitely, continuously checking the streaming sites and sending a WhatsApp notification if a site is down.
+If the script loses internet connection, it will restart and continue monitoring once the connection is restored.

 ## Prerequisites
 Before running the program, make sure you have the following prerequisites installed:
 - Python (3.x recommended)